 Soldier Pass trail can be accessed from multiple trailheads.
 The most popular way to begin the hike is from Soldier Pass Trailhead which lies down Soldier Pass Road.
 This trailhead is gated and is open from 8 a.m. until 6 p.m.
 Soldier Pass trailhead can sometimes become crowded because the Devil’s Kitchen and Seven Sacred Pools are popular attractions near the start of the hike.
 Also, there is a trail nearby where offroading and Jeep tours are common.

+The trailheads offer limited parking, so get an earlier start during busy times of year and on weekends.
+At the Soldier Pass Trailhead, you may encounter a line even an hour before the gate opens on busy days.
 If you don’t have your own transport or don’t want to deal with parking, there is a shuttle available to take visitors to the Soldier Pass trailhead.
 Learn more here.

 A pass is required if you park at the Jordan Road/Brins Mesa trailhead.
 When you park, you must pay the day use fee at the fee station, which is $5 per vehicle payable by card.
 A pass may be purchased online ahead of time as well.
-You may also use an Annual Interagency National Parks Pass.
+You may also use an annual National Parks Pass.

 If you park at the Soldier Pass trailhead, no pass is required.